NEA Baptist Memorial Hospital

-NEA Baptist Memorial Hospital is a 228-bed healthcare facility in Jonesboro, Arkansas.
-It is part of the NEA Baptist Health System and Baptist Memorial Health Care.
+NEA Baptist Memorial Hospital is a 228-bed hospital in Jonesboro, Arkansas, and part of the NEA Baptist Health System and Baptist Memorial Health Care.
+The hospital is located on the NEA Baptist medical campus and is designated as a Level III trauma center by the Arkansas Department of Health.

 History

-It was first founded in 1976 as NEA Medical Center.

-In 2007, it changed its name to NEA Baptist Memorial Hospital and partnered with Baptist Memorial Health Care in Memphis.
+The hospital was founded in 1976 as NEA Medical Center.
+In 2007, it was renamed NEA Baptist Memorial Hospital after partnering with Baptist Memorial Health Care in Memphis.